 4. Run via GitHub Actions

-This chapter will walk you through how to create a GitHub Action that executes a scraper on a schedule.
+This chapter will walk you through creating a GitHub Action that executes a scraper on a schedule.

 4.1.
 Create a generic Action